 If you or a loved one are suffering from alcohol abuse, you’re not alone!
 Research shows that binge drinking has increased significantly since the COVID-19 pandemic started, thanks, in part, to the anxiety, stress, and isolation this situation has created.

-Unfortunately, many people are finding that the problem has become more than they can handle on their own.
+Unfortunately, many people are finding that the problem has become more than they can handle independently.
 If you’re considering alcohol rehabilitation, you probably have a lot of questions.

 How does alcohol rehabilitation work?
 What should you do to prepare?
 And what should you expect once you get there?